Star Warped (novel)

 Star Warped is a farcical 2005 spoof novel by British writer Adam Roberts, based on the six Star Wars films.

-Roberts has previously parodied the works of J.R.R.
-Tolkien in The Soddit and The Sellamillion.

 Plot synopsis

 The story takes place in the production order of the films, rather than the chronological order, starting with episodes 4-6 and ending with episodes 1–3.
 The bulk of the story concentrates on the character of Luke Seespotrun as he joins the Rebelend in their struggle against the nefarious forces of the Imperial Empire of the Imperium, trying to prevent them from enslaving the entire galaxy.

 Due to page restrictions the last three episodes are heavily abbreviated with Episode II being only three chapters and Episode III only one chapter long.